This Window Cabinet project was featured at Design Sponge!

 I added 2 shelves.
-Look closely and you can see that I use a triangle/square thingy to make sure my shelves are squared.
-I’m sorry, but I don’t know the correct term for this tool.
-If you need to know what it’s called, please feel free to google it.
+Look closely and you can see that I use a speed square.
 I glued, nailed and clamped the shelves.

 I added a piece of bead board to the back.
 Again, I glued and nailed this in place around all the edges.
 I put my clamp across showing the placement of the shelves.
 I drew a line with my carpenter’s pencil to show where I should place my nails to secure the shelves.